Luodian/Otter/README.md

 [Demo](https://otter.cliangyu.com/) | [Multi-Modal Arena](http://vlarena.opengvlab.com/) | [Otter-9B Checkpoints](https://huggingface.co/luodian/otter-9b-hf) | [MIMIC-IT Dataset(coming soon)]() | [Youtube Video](https://youtu.be/r-YM4DGGAdE) | [Bilibili Video](https://www.bilibili.com/video/BV1iL411h7HZ/?share_source=copy_web&vd_source=477facaaaa60694f67a784f5eaa905ad) |  [Paper](https://arxiv.org/abs/2305.03726)

 ## 🦾 Update

+- [2023-06-08]
+  1. Introducing [MIMIC-IT dataset](), the first multimodal in-context instruction tuning dataset!
+Comprising a staggering 2.8 million instructions, MIMIC-IT covers a vast array of real-life scenarios that empower Vision-Language Models (VLMs) to not only comprehend general scenes, but also to reason about context and astutely differentiate between observations.
+MIMIC-IT also enables the application of egocentric visual assistant model that can serve that can answer your questions like **Hey, Do you think I left my keys on the table?**.
+In addition to English, MIMIC-IT is also multilingual, supporting Chinese, Korean, Japanese, German, French, Spanish, and Arabic, thereby allowing a larger global audience to altoghther enjoy from the convenience brought about by advancements in artificial intelligence.

 - [2023-05-14]
   1. Otter battles with Owl? the Pokémon Arena is here!
 Our model is selected into [Multi-Modal Arena](http://vlarena.opengvlab.com/).
 This is an interesting Multi-Modal Foundation Models competition arena that let you see different models reaction to the same question.